Txxx926/FL-ClientSelection-/README.md

 ## How to Run the Experiments

-### Running the main experiment of the paper in Section 4.2 and 4.3 one by one

 1. Go to directory of respective dataset in `data/` for instructions on generating the benchmark dataset
 2. Run (please refer to the list of config files in the subdirectory with respective dataset name in ```configs/```, it contains all the config files for the experiment)